15% discount + fitted in time for Christmas for a limited time only

 3. Energise with light

 You’ll feel more energised in a well-lit, airy space.
-Even if you’re converting an alcove, consider your lighting or choose an area with plenty of natural light and fresh air.
+Even if you’re converting an alcove, consider your lighting or choose an area with plenty of natural light and fresh air for your home office furniture.
 Install skylights or invest in ceiling dimmers and desk lamps.

 4. Are you sitting comfortably?